 New Voices First Pamphlet Award winner

-Imogen Osborne won her Award in our New Voices competition competition in 2021.
-Her first collection, New Year, is due to be published as a pamphlet by Frosted Fire in the autumn.
+Imogen Osborne won her Award in our New Voices competition in 2021.
+Her first collection, New Year published as a pamphlet by Frosted Fire, is now available for delivery from 30 September.
+Orders may be placed here or through your local bookshop.

 Imogen grew up in a haunted house in Bristol, then studied English Literature at Cambridge.
 She now works in London.
 Her writing has been published in Aurelia Magazine, Porridge Magazine, Perhappened Mag and elsewhere.